Charles Adams-Randall, 1846-1923

 Charles Adams Randall was born on the 1st July, 1846, in Rochester, Plymouth County in Massachusetts.
 His father was Charles Randall (1822-1893), and his mother was Louisa Green Nye (1823*-1906), and they were married on the 14th May, 1843.
 Charles was the oldest of five children.
 Siblings: Sarah Nye Randall died young (-), Philip Green Randall (1851-1925), Frank Mortimer Randall (1858-1922), and Ida Bella Moulton Randall (1864-1919).
 Charles Adams Randall was married on the 21st January, 1872, to his first wife Phoebe Adelia Rogers (1845-1924), and they had one son: Clarence Eugene (1874-1923).
 Phoebe Adelia had two daughters from her first marriage to Addison Sanford (1842-1871): Ella (1866-) and Lucy (1871-1872).
 Charles Adams Randall was separated from Phoebe Adelia around 1882, and was married again in London, England, on the 12th March, 1890, to his second wife Evelyne Anna Edwarda Caspar von der Trave (1863*-1930).
 In the 1920s Evelyne became well known as Eva Adams, a travel writer and lecturer first in New York and later in 1928-1929 at the University of Wichita, and Charles and Evelyne had one daughter Carla Alberta Louise Adams Randall (1893-1987).
 Carla was married on the 21st July, 1927, to Ralph Brinckerhoff Crum (1888-1936), the Head of the English Department at the University of Wichita from 1928 until 1935, and she was married again in Chihuahua, Mexico, on the 21st April, 1944, to Wesley John Duesler (1886-1967).

 Charles Adams Randall is today mainly known as the inventor of the coin operated Automatic Pariophone or Improved Phonautograph, filed for patent in England on the 5th July, 1888.
 The first of two British patents was granted on the 4th May, 1889.
 However, it is not known if the coin operated machine was actually demonstrated to the public before the first demonstration of the pay-to-play concept by Louis Glass in San Francisco on the 23rd November, 1889.
-It was stated in The Morning Post in February, 1889, that Charles Adams Randall was a consulting engineer at The Electric Date & Time Stamp Co. in London, a short-lived company based on one of his patented inventions and overseen by his friend and future brother-in-law Don Clan Alpine Thatcher (1842-1896), married to Evelyne's sister Alberta.
-In fact Charles Adams Randall had been a very active electrical and mechanical engineer and inventor for many years, and the first patent related to development of telegraph equipment was filed in America on the 5th July, 1870, with Theodore Marshall Foote.
-In the following years Foote and Randall had about thirteen telegraph related patents registered in America, England and Canada, and it seems they had a few patent disputes with Thomas Alva Edison in the autumn 1880.
+It was stated in The Morning Post in February, 1889, that Charles Adams Randall was a consulting engineer at The Electric Date & Time Stamp Co. in London, a short-lived company based on one of his patented inventions and overseen by his friend and future brother-in-law Don Clan Alpine Thatcher (1843-1896), married to Evelyne's sister Alberta.
+In fact Charles Adams Randall had been a very active electrical and mechanical engineer and inventor for many years, and the first patent related to development of telegraph equipment was filed in America on the 5th July, 1870, with Theodore Marshall Foote (1845-1914).
+In the following years Foote and Randall had about thirteen telegraph related patents registered in America, England and Canada, and in the autumn 1880 they had a dispute with longtime Edison associate and investor Josiah C. Reiff (1838-1911) related to the automatic telegraph.
+Thomas Alva Edison's patents figured into the dispute, but he was not personally involved.
 Charles Adams Randall had until the 27th September, 1920, a total of at least 68 American, British and Canadian patents to his name, of which most were related to the development of telegraph and telephone equipment, but while he was living in London, England, he also improved the mechanism of phonographs.
 Three British patents related to phonographs were filed in 1891 and 1892 before they were filed for patent in America.
 Interesting to note that Charles Adams Randall used the address Mattapoisett on several British patents in the 1890s, two locations 3 Woodstock Road and 1 The Avenue at Bedford Park, and the village name from his home state Massachusetts could also be found as the home of his mother-in-law, Mary Frances Caspar von der Trave, born Coad, when she died on the 27th May, 1899.
 Charles Adams Randall started to use a hyphen in his name after his father died on the 24th May, 1893, and he decided to move back to America in 1901 to work mainly in New York and later Boston.
-Home address on British patent application in 1904 stated as 18 Rose Street in Brooklyn, New York.
+Home address on British patent application in 1904 stated as 18 Rose Street in Brooklyn, New York, and in 1914 the home address was 319 Huntington Avenue in Boston.

 Charles Adams-Randall died on the 8th October, 1923, in Sharon, Norfolk County in Massachusetts, and the Randall family grave marker can be found at the Pine Island Cemetery, Marion Road, Mattapoisett in Massachusetts.
 Unfortunately, the editor has not yet found a photographic portrait of the inventor Charles Adams-Randall in any old newspapers or historic telephone trade magazines.